Linuxfabrik/monitoring-plugins/check-plugins/mysql-aria/README.md

                   [--defaults-group DEFAULTS_GROUP] [--no-perfdata]
                   [--timeout TIMEOUT]

-Checks metrics of the Aria storage engine in MySQL/MariaDB, including the page-cache hit rate.
-Alerts when cache efficiency drops below optimal levels.
+Checks metrics of the Aria storage engine in MariaDB, including the page cache size relative to the total Aria index size and the page cache hit rate.
+Aria is the crash-safe, non-transactional storage engine MariaDB uses for its internal temporary tables; it is not shipped with MySQL or Percona Server.
+Alerts when the page cache is smaller than the Aria indexes and its hit rate is below 95% at the same time.

 options:
   -h, --help            show this help message and exit